containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.resources.ListNodesRequest"></a>

 ### ListNodesRequest
-Represents a request for listing nodes that need to be predicted
+Represents a request for listing nodes that need to be predicted.

 | Field | Type | Label | Description |